-Odysseus and his men, sailing in six ships, first put ashore nearby at Ismarus, the land of the Cirons.
+Odysseus and his men, sailing in six ships, first put ashore nearby at Ismarus, the land of the Cicones.
 There they sacked the city and plundered it.
 Odysseus wished to turn and put to sea at once, but his men delayed and would not listen.
 They partied and caroused on the shores until other, more powerful Cirons came to the aid of their coastal kindred.
 They fought throughout the day, but by the time the sun was setting, the Greeks began to falter.
 Eventually, they fled to their ships, leaving behind thirty-six of their men, killed in action.

-Into The Land Of The Lotus-Eaters
+2. Into The Land Of The Lotus-Eaters

 After battling a wild storm, the Greeks finally managed to row to shore in the land of the Lotus-eaters.
 This land is given no name, but the inhabitants of it subsist on a Lotus flower.
 Odysseus sent a few of his men to investigate.
 The Lotus-eaters received them peacefully and gave them some of the flowers to eat.
 The men were instantly overwhelmed, forgot about their homes, and resolved to stay.
 Odysseus eventually forced them back to the ships and bound them to the benches below, where they lay weeping.
-He called back all of his men and they departed at once.
+He called back all of his men, and they departed at once.

-The Island of the Cyclopes
+3. Polyphemus and the Island of the Cyclopes

 Get the latest articles delivered to your inboxSign up to our Free Weekly Newsletter